 Do universities prefer A-Levels or IB?

-In short UK universities recognise both qualifications equally.
+UK universities recognise both A Levels and IB qualifications equally.
 Whilst the A Level may be more common in UK schools, UK universities appreciate the depth of study, development of independent research skills and academic rigor of the IB Diploma.
 Looking further afield, European and American universities also recognise both qualifications.

 Many parents are often stuck between choosing A-Levels or IB for their child.
 Here is a nifty table that clarifies the key differences.